rollyourown-xyz/ryo-module-template/README.md

 ---

-Deploy <MODULE_PURPOSE> using Ansible, Packer and Terraform.
+This is a [rollyourown.xyz module](https://rollyourown.xyz/rollyourown/project_modules/) to deploy <MODULE_PURPOSE> using Ansible, Packer and Terraform.

 ## Module Summary